Arizona Commercial Tenant CAM Audit Rights [2026 Guide]

 A.R.S. § 12-548 provides a six-year limitations period for actions founded on written contracts.
 Arizona commercial leases are written contracts, and CAM overcharge claims are breach of contract claims.
 The six-year period applies.

 Under Arizona law, the statute of limitations generally begins when the cause of action accrues, which for a contract breach is when the breach occurs.
-The Arizona discovery rule can delay accrual in cases where the plaintiff could not reasonably have discovered the breach, but this is not automatically applied in all written contract cases.
+Arizona's discovery rule can delay accrual in cases where the plaintiff could not reasonably have discovered the breach, but courts do not automatically apply it in all written contract cases.

 For CAM disputes, the practical accrual date is typically when the landlord delivers the annual reconciliation containing the overcharge.
 A reconciliation delivered in April 2020 has a limitation deadline of approximately April 2026 under the six-year rule.

 Key implication for Arizona tenants: A tenant auditing in 2026 can generally recover overcharges from reconciliations delivered as far back as 2020.
-This is especially significant in Phoenix and Scottsdale markets, where utility and insurance CAM charges have escalated significantly since 2020.
+In Phoenix and Scottsdale markets, utility and insurance CAM charges have escalated significantly since 2020.

 Lease-Defined Dispute Windows